google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 `(TODO: A screenshot showing the styles pane and the BMD.)`

+Note: You may need to scroll down to see the Box Model Diagram depending on the size and position of your DevTools screen.

 The box model states that a browser renders each HTML element as a box whose properties can be edited by CSS declarations.
 Each box has four elements: content, padding, border, and margin.